Gloria Hunniford: Personal life

 Hunniford was married to Don Keating, who was English but had Irish Catholic roots, from 1970 to 1992.
 They had a daughter, Caron Keating, and two sons, Paul and Michael.
-Don Keating died in 1997.

 Hunniford's daughter Caron Keating (5 October 1962 – 13 April 2004) died of breast cancer in Kent.
 Hunniford set up a cancer charity in her daughter's name, the Caron Keating Foundation.

 Hunniford was appointed Officer of the Order of the British Empire (OBE) in the 2017 Birthday Honours for services to cancer charities.

 On 5 September 1998, Hunniford married hairdresser Stephen Way at parish church St Peter's, Hever, Kent.
 He died aged 85, on 13 August 2024.